veltza/st-sx/README.md

 ## Known issues

 - Sixels may overlap text when text is reflowed.
-- Sixels don't work in tmux.
-Use [WezTerm](https://github.com/wez/wezterm).
+- Sixels work inside tmux, but may sometimes disappear.
+The reason is that the sixel implementation in tmux is not robust yet.

 ## Thanks